ENCODE-DCC/croo/README.md

 ## Introduction

-COO takes in `metadata.json` generated from Cromwell and parses it to get information about all outputs.
+COO takes in `metadata.json` which is generated from Cromwell and parses it to get information about all outputs.
 Then it makes a copy (or a soft link) of each output file as described in an output definition JSON file specified by `--out-def-json`.

 ## Features